strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-front-end.md

 ::: strapi v3/v4 comparison
 A Strapi v3 plugin adds a link to the menu in the admin panel by exporting a `menu` object during the plugin registration.

-In Strapi v4, a plugin adds a link to the menu with the [`addMenuLink()` function](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#menu-api) called in the `register` lifecycle.
+In Strapi v4, a plugin adds a link to the menu programmatically with the [`addMenuLink()` function](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#menu-api) called in the `register` lifecycle.
 :::

 To migrate to Strapi v4, pass the `menu` key from the Strapi v3 configuration object to `app.addMenuLink()` with the following properties updated: